hyu-iot/federated-learning/final/README.md

 * `.png` of the visualized graph.

 ## Visualization
-The visualization options will create a graph in a `png` file.
+The visualization options will create a graph in a `.png` file.
 The created graph shows the selected `metric` as the y-axis, and the rounds as the x-axis.
 You could check out how the `metric` changes as the rounds progressed.

 # Configuration